Three JUNO nominations for Hamilton artists - Hamilton City Magazine Skip to main content

 The inaugural nominees – two-time winner and seven-time JUNO nominee Alex Cuba, two-time nominee Lido Pimienta, and first-time nominees Andy Rubal, Isabella Lovestory, and Mario Puglia – represent a range of sounds and voices shaping the genre today, capturing a distinctly Canadian perspective that sets them apart within the global Latin Music landscape.

-Country star Josh Ross earned four nominations following a breakout year in 2025 that included a JUNOS win for Country Album of the Year and a broadcast performance.
+Country star Josh Ross earned four nominations following a breakout year in 2025 that included a JUNOS win for Country Album of the Year and a performance on the national broadcast.

 Lanois, an eight-time JUNO Award winner, 17-time nominee, and Canadian Music Hall of Fame inductee, is nominated for Album Artwork of the Year.
 Counterparts, which formed in Hamilton in 2007 and is made up of singer Brendan Murphy, drummer Kyle Brownlee, bassist Tyler Williams, and guitarist Jesse Doreen, are first-time nominees, earning a nod for Metal/Hard Music Album of the Year.